oliverbyte/beamcommander/README.md

 BeamCommander is a comprehensive laser control system that bridges OSC (Open Sound Control) commands with laser hardware, providing real-time visual effects for performances and installations.

+**Live Performance Ready**: Control your lasers in real-time using an Akai APC40 MIDI controller and/or intuitive web interface.
+Designed specifically for live performances, VJ sets, and externally controlled laser shows via OSC commands.
+Perfect for artists, performers, and installation designers who need responsive, tactile control over complex laser visuals.

 ## Quick Start (Users)

 ### Prerequisites